karlaliz/Neigborhood_Map/README.md

 Instructions to open the map
 ---------------------------

-In order to open the the map,  first discharge the file and  then open the index in your local browser.
+In order to open the the map,  first downland the file and  then open the index in your local browser.

 How to use the map
 ---------------------------